-- Don’t be limited to model just standing — can she be lying down, sitting, leaning, balancing?
+- Don’t be limited to the model just standing — can she be lying down, sitting, leaning, balancing?
 Can you bring a small ladder to allow even more options?
-Maybe you want to elevate model above tall grass or above crowded floor.
+Maybe you want to elevate the model above tall grass or above a crowded floor.

 - Take pictures on your phone — it will help your memory as well as will save an exact location of the spot for you

 - If you planned a route that takes 1h, plan 2 hours for scouting — you will take detours and try angles.
 Always go all the way to the spot you like, if you just see it from afar you can overlook fences or other obstacles.